ruiz7/kosminsa-website/wp-content/plugins/contact-form-to-email/README.txt

 To get the modifications shown into the public contact form you may have to refresh the page twice or clear the browser cache to be sure that the old CSS styles aren't still being shown from the cache.

+More info at add the needed styles into the "Customization area >> Add Custom Styles" (at the bottom of the page that contains the list of calendars)

+= Q: Are the forms GDPR compliant? =

+A: In all plugin versions you can turn off IP tracking to avoid saving that user info and an "accept terms" / "accept GDPR" field is available.

 == Other Notes ==

 **Opening the contact form messages in Excel:** Go either to the "Reports" or "Messages" section.
 There is a button labeled "Export to CSV".
 CSV files can be opened in Excel, just double-click the downloaded CSV file, it will contain the selected contact form submissions, one per line.